Last updated:

 Clinical Testing and Work-Up

-In addition to confirming the diagnosis with genetic testing, electroencephalograms (EEGs) and magnetic resonance imaging (MRI) of the brain are generally obtained as part of the initial evaluation.
+In addition to confirming the diagnosis with genetic testing, electroencephalograms (EEGs) and magnetic resonance imaging (MRI) of the brain are usually done as part of the initial evaluation.

 The following institutions have specialists in STXBP1-related disorders: